 Your network editor has reposted this from H-Announce.
 The byline reflects the original authorship.

-- How popular culture and literature have discussed artifacts connected to pre-Columbian travel that are either fraudulent or have highly questionable authenticities?
+- How have popular culture and literature discussed artifacts connected to pre-Columbian travel that are either fraudulent or have highly questionable authenticities?
 What strategies have been used to convince audiences of the artifact’s authenticity?

 - How have new age and pseudohistorical books promoted pre-Columbian contact theories?

 Scholars interested in contributing should email a 300-word abstract and a recent C.V. to Dr. Brian de Ruiter (email@example.com) by September 15, 2021.

 Acceptance notifications will be sent out in October.

 First drafts should be completed by March 27, 2022.
 Contributions should be between 5,000 and 6,000 words in length including references.